THOLUCHURIHEMANTHNAGESWARARAO/VH136--Vehicle-Detection-by-Sound/README.md

 *Clone the project.

-*Take some horn sounds in MP3 format only.
+*Take some horn sounds in MP3 format only, I have already provided via drive link in above Take over there.

-*Upload the Audio files(mp3) into google colab or jupyter notebook.
+*Upload the Audio files(mp3) and code into google colab or jupyter notebook.

 *Train the model with Audio files.